Our most vulnerable students are at the highest risk of falling behind in their studies as education continues to adapt to COVID-19 challenges.

 During this unprecedented time in education, we are unwavering in our commitment to serving students and teachers in Hillsborough County.

-Two out of three students in Hillsborough County rely on free or reduced-price lunch at school—that’s an estimated 145,000 students who are at or below the poverty line.
-As a result of the economic slowdown, the number of students who need assistance will only increase.
+Two out of three students in Hillsborough County rely on free or reduced-price lunch at school—that’s an estimated 150,000 students who are at or below the poverty line.
+As a result of the economic slowdown, the number of students who need assistance continues to increase.

-With your help, we are working to ensure our students have the technology, online access and supplies they need to successfully finish the school year.
+With your help, we are working to ensure our students have the technology, online access and supplies they need for academic success.

 We are all in this together.
 Thank you for your partnership and continued support of our mission.